Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Method

+\paragraph{Selection for Layer Index $m$.} The layer index $m$ is dataset-specific but victim-agnostic.
+This is because there is a trade-off between ASR and USE when decoding different layers (layer index $\uparrow$, USE $\uparrow$, ASR $\downarrow$ ).
+Therefore, we determine the $m$ by tuning the USE score on a sampled dataset.
+In practice, we sample 100 examples and adopt BERT as the victim to conduct pilot experiments.
+We compute the USE scores of decoding different layers.
+We then set a USE threshold $t$ = 0.8 and disregard layers which leads to a USE score lower than $t$.
+Finally, we find the lowest USE among the rest of the layers and set $m$ as the index of the corresponding layer.
+We set $h$ = 10,11, and 7 for SST-2, MNLI, and AG, respectively.

-\citet{Li_2019} reports that semantically opposite words are quite close in their representation embeddings since antonyms usually appear in similar contexts.
-Therefore, we filter antonyms of original words using WordNet \citep{Fellbaum2010wordnet} to prevent from crafting invalid adversarial samples.
+\paragraph{Antonym Filtering.} \citet{Li_2019} reports that semantically opposite words locate closely in their representation embeddings since antonyms usually appear in similar contexts.
+Therefore, we filter antonyms of original words using WordNet \citep{Fellbaum2010wordnet} to prevent invalid adversarial samples.